Two soldiers fall in building collapse near Gaza's Philadelphi Corridor

 "I share the grief of bereaved families and hope that all the hostages will return home as soon as possible, down to the very last one," he said.
 "We’ve been through tough times as a country and as a people, and I think we’ve been forcibly reminded that we have no other homeland.
 Let’s preserve the unifying discourse."

-Maccabi Haifa Football Club paid tribute to the officer: "Maksim has been a season ticket holder in the northern lower stand since the 2014/15 season.
+Maccabi Haifa Football Club paid tribute to the officer: "Maxim has been a season ticket holder in the northern lower stand since the 2014/15 season.
 He managed to attend the away game against Maccabi Petah Tikva on November 30, and this year, he became a father to a son named Orel—whom he registered on Maccabi Haifa’s website when he was just three months old.
-We will attend the funeral, embrace the family, and honor his memory."
+We will attend the funeral, embrace the family and honor his memory."

 818 fallen soldiers in the war

-This is the first announcement of the deaths of IDF soldiers in the Gaza Strip battlefield since the report of the deaths of Staff Sergeant Ido Zano, Sergeant Omri Cohen, and Staff Sergeant Barak Daniel Halperin, who were killed in an anti-tank missile attack in Jabaliya in northern Gaza on December 9.
+This is the first announcement of the deaths of IDF soldiers in the Gaza Strip battlefield since the report of the deaths of Staff Sergeant Ido Zano, Sergeant Omri Cohen and Staff Sergeant Barak Daniel Halperin, who were killed in an anti-tank missile attack in Jabaliya in northern Gaza on December 9.
 The last fatality in Rafah before this incident was Captain Avraham Ben Pinchas, who was killed in an anti-tank attack on December 7.

 2 View gallery